drivy/jobs/reliability/README.md

 }
 ```

-Eventually, it will delete the original raw file.

 ## Level 2

+Go into the `level2` directory.
-The `level2` binary will send the same logs to a local HTTP server.
+When you launch the `level2` program it will send the same log messages to a local HTTP server at http://localhost:3000/.

-The server needs to listen to HTTP POST on `/` on port 3000.
+The HTTP server listens to POST requests on the port 3000.
-The HTTP call will timeout after 100ms.
+**The POST requests will timeout after 100ms.**

+You need to write a simple HTTP server that will listen to this requests, parse the logs and write the result to a JSON file in `./parsed/#{id}.json` in the same format than level1.
 To write a simple HTTP server look at [Sinatra](https://github.com/sinatra/sinatra) or [Hanami](https://github.com/hanami/hanami).

-As in level 1, you will need to parse the logs and write the result to a JSON file in `./parsed/#{id}.json` in the same format.

 ## Level 3

+Go into the level3 directory.
-The `level3` binary is exactly the same as `level2`.
+The level3 program is the same as level2.

-This time you will need to parse the logs and send them to a Redis `LIST` on a local Redis instance.
+This time your HTTP server need to parse the logs and send them to a Redis `LIST` on a local Redis instance (redis://localhost:6379).

-Again, the HTTP call will timeout after 100ms.

 ## Level 4

-This level is almost the same as the previous, the only difference is that you’ll have to enrich the parsed JSON using the library `slow_computation.rb` that is provided in the level4 directory.

-Usage is as follows:
+Go into the level4 directory.
+The level4 program is the same as level2 and level3.

+Your HTTP server, after parsing the logs, needs to enrich them with a library called `SlowComputation`.
+To use this library:

 ```
 require "slow_computation"